Saw duang: History

 Thai musical instruments were adopted from Chinese instruments but with adaptations.
 The variety of musical instruments expanded when the Thai kingdom in the Indo-China peninsula came into contact with India.
-Later on, Thailand also adopted western instruments such as the violin and the organ.
+Later on, Thailand also adopted Western instruments such as the violin and the organ.

-Saw duang may have been copied from the Huqin of China.
+The saw duang may have been derived from the huqin of China.
 The name was given based on its shape which resembles a trap (duang dak yae or ด้วงดักแย้) used by the people of the Northern provinces to catch edible lizards.